Here is a common experience:

 Let’s say, for example, I start with only the Photoshop Tutorials.
-I could add the Gimp tutorials later as a value-add and make a huge announcement about it.
+I could add the Gimp tutorials later as a value-add and make a big announcement about it.
 Right there, that cuts away half of the tutorials I need to do before launch.

 Then, maybe I could eliminate a couple of the larger categories, like banner ads, for which there are already many tools available online to help people create them.
-I could then focus on fewer, stronger and more unique tutorials that are in demand.
+I could then focus on fewer, stronger, and more unique tutorials that are in demand.

 The lesson here is that thinking about every single feature and function of your product or service is smart, but you don’t need all of those things ready before you launch.

-My buddy would always tell his personal trainers “no free passes – if I don’t show up, charge me, no matter what!”
+My buddy would always tell his personal trainers, “No free passes.
+If I don’t show up, charge me, no matter what!”

-He didn’t want any outs, that thing he could fall back on in case something didn’t work out.
-It”s risky to have outs, even though they are usually there to help you.
+He didn’t want any outs—that thing he could fall back on in case something didn’t work out.
+It’s risky to have outs, even though they are usually there to help you.